-Your survivor benefits remain the same as your TRS benefits and payments are still required within the payment grace period.
-However, your enrollment premiums may change.
+Your survivor benefits remain the same as your TRS benefits and payments are still due the first of each month.
+However, your monthly premium payments may change.
 If there is only one person enrolled in TRS, you will pay the member only rate.
 If two or more people remain enrolled in the plan, you will continue to pay the member and family rate.

 If you wish to end coverage retroactive to the date of your sponsor’s passing, you have 60 days to request the change.
 You must either submit a request using a DMDC Reserve Component Purchased TRICARE Application or send a written letter to Health Net Federal Services, LLC: